jokyel/M103_Project/README.md

   - Affine cipher
   - Vigenère cipher

-You can access the program [here](https://m103project-caesar-affine-vigenere-ciphers.streamlit.app)!
+You can access the program [here](https://m103project-ciphers.streamlit.app)!

 ## Overview of the ciphers

 Take note of the following:
   - Each letter in the alphabet has a unique index, from 0 to 25.
 A = 0, B = 1, C = 2, … Z = 25.
-  - To avoid complications with indexing, the text being encrypted/decrypted (and key for the Vigenère cipher) WILL IGNORE any non-alphabetical characters, like numbers and special characters.
-    - For example, if a person were to use a Caesar cipher to encrypt `a1b2c3`, and the "shift" integer is 3, the program will only return `d1e2f3`.
   - "Plaintext" refers to the original text, while "ciphertext" refers to the encrypted text.
+  - To avoid complications with indexing, the ciphers WILL IGNORE any non-alphabetical characters in the plaintext, ciphertext, and key, like numbers and special characters.
+    - For example, if a person were to use a Caesar cipher with plaintext `a1b2c3`, and the "shift" integer is 3, the program will only return `d1e2f3`.

 ### Caesar cipher